-a.
-Prior to starting the audit, arrange with the USP&FO and/or the State National b.
+- a.
+Prior to starting the audit, arrange with the USP&FO and/or the State National Guard representatives for access to the necessary records, vouchers, and supporting documentation. - b.
 Audit procedures in Chapter 6 will be used as a guide in the audit.
 The procedures may be modified to fit particular circumstances, however, the objectives of the audit are the same as in cost-reimbursement type contracts.
 If a concurrent audit of transactions is not made, appropriate emphasis will be placed on the evaluation of the effectiveness of the contractor's internal controls.